snltd/SexyMF/README.md

 This is normally done through the `svcadm(1m)` command, and requires elevated operating system privileges.
 It changes server state, so is accessed through the `POST` verb.
-The command is the last part of the URI, but for conistency with the `svcs` commands, the service name is still passwd in with the `svc` variable.
+The command is the last part of the URI, but for consistency with the `svcs` commands, the service name is still passed in with the `svc` variable.

 	 # svcadm restart system-log
      POST svc=system-log /smf/@/svcadm/restart HTTP/1.1